Chapter 1: No jewel of mankind would ever make me

 She clicked her tongue as the horse reared, soldiers right on her heels.
 Her body pitched in the saddle, too harshly for what her body had endured.
 Another arrow, sailing far closer, clattered pointlessly against a fence post.

-It was black as pitch, but she knew well the veins of these roads.
+It was black as tar, but she knew well the veins of these roads.
 Daylesford Abbey was leagues from here, off the road past Kirklees.
 It would pass through an old drop point that those who still sung the name of Hood would remember.
 The girl would know to look there for her necklace.

 Someone would know to look.